Features

 • New Recurring Charge: The new charge amount

-• Feature Count: The new feature count (only shown if feature count is enabled for this feature)
+• Feature Count: The new feature count (only shown if feature counts are enabled for your platform).
+If you don’t see this field, ask your system administrator to enable it.

-The form also shows a read-only Change Recurring Charge From Date, which is the calculated date the new charge takes effect.
+The form also shows the Change Recurring Charge From Date.
+This defaults to the next changeover date but can be changed to override when the new charge takes effect.

 1. Click Change Recurring Charge